BDaviesGIT/school_donations/README.md

 ## Features

 ### Existing Features
--Clean & clear Layout, fully responsive utilising bootstrap.
+- Clean & clear Layout, fully responsive utilising bootstrap.
 Seamless "one page" design for ease of use and better presentation of topic material.
--Full navigation between sectons with responsive design.
+- Full navigation between sectons with responsive design.
 The site will load to the top of the "Our Candidate" section upon refresh.
--Home Section ("Our Candidate") introducing our candidate and general outline of major policys.
+- Home Section ("Our Candidate") introducing our candidate and general outline of major policys.
 Image of candidate and skyline view of Pennsylvania.
--Contact us section promiting candidate Rallies, as well as providing contact information for would be voters.
+- Contact us section promiting candidate Rallies, as well as providing contact information for would be voters.
 Image of students attending a rally at the bottom of the section with the candidate's Slogan.
--Data Dashboard.
+- Data Dashboard.
 Tutorial button for users with guidence for how to interact with this element of the site.
 Can navigate between tutorial points via "next"/ "previous" buttons.
 Powered by "introjs.css".
--Data Dashboard.
+- Data Dashboard.
 Select district for PA box.
--Data Dashboard.
+- Data Dashboard.
 Number of donations line chart.
--Data Dashboard.
+- Data Dashboard.
 Poverty Levels Bar Chart.
--Data Dashboard.
+- Data Dashboard.
 Resource types pie Chart.
--Data Dashboard.
+- Data Dashboard.
 Funding Status pie Chart.
--Line breaks between sections.
+- Line breaks between sections.
--page footer.
+- page footer.

 ### Features Left to Implement
 -N/A